rubyonracetracks/tutorial-rails-rubymn2/04-01-forhire_model.md

     assert_not @for_hire_2.valid?
   end

-  test "order should be most recent first" do
+  test 'order should be correct' do
-    assert_equal microposts(:most_recent), Micropost.first
+    assert_equal ForHire(:most_recent), ForHire.first
   end

+  test "deleting a user should delete that user's for_hire object" do end
 ```
 * Enter the command "echo '# Empty test fixture' > test/fixtures/for_hires.yml".
 This gives us blank test fixtures.
 (You'll fill them in later.)
 Neglecting this step means a long cascade of test failures, because the users specified are not valid.